Monsieur Verdoux: Reception

+Critical response

 This was the first feature film in which Chaplin's character bore no resemblance to his famous "Tramp" character (The Great Dictator did not feature the Tramp, but his "Jewish barber" bore some similarity).
 While immediately after the end of World War II there appeared on both sides of the Atlantic Ocean a spate of films, including in 1946 The Best Years of Our Lives, It's a Wonderful Life and A Matter of Life and Death, which drew on so many people's experience of loss of loved ones and offered a kind of consolation, Monsieur Verdoux had an unapologetically dark tone, featuring as its protagonist a murderer who feels justified in committing his crimes.
 Consequently, it was poorly received in America when it premiered there.
 Moreover, Chaplin's popularity and public image had been irrevocably damaged by many scandals and political controversies before its release.

 The film had its world premiere at the Broadway Theatre in New York City on April 11, 1947.